brobken/mailgun-email-validator/readme.txt

 * Ensures that the commenting process is uninterrupted even if Mailgun suffers a [downtime](http://status.mailgun.com)
 * Works completely transparent, nothing changes in the frontend

-This plugin requires a Mailgun Public API Key which can be obtained through a free [sign-up at Mailgun](https://mailgun.com/signup)(No credit card required).
+This plugin requires a Mailgun Public API Key which can be obtained by [signing up at Mailgun](https://mailgun.com/signup).

 If you're trying out this plugin on a local WAMP/LAMP/MAMP installation make sure your system is connected to the Internet for this plugin to contact Mailgun.